 - ½ cup coriander leaves

-Heat the oil in a large pan over medium heat.
-When hot, add cumin and mustard seeds and cook until they change color and start to pop.
+- Heat the oil in a large pan over medium heat.
+When hot, add cumin and mustard seeds and cook until they change colour and start to pop.

-Add curry leaves, garlic and chilli.
-Cook for one minute, or until raw garlic smell has gone.
+- Add curry leaves, garlic and chilli.
+Cook for one minute, or until the raw garlic smell has gone.

-Add brussel sprouts and toss well.
+- Add the brussel sprouts and toss well.
 Cook, tossing gently, for five minutes until the edges become golden brown.

-Add ground spices and salt, mix well and cook for two minutes.
+- Add the ground coriander seeds, garam masala, turmeric, chilli powder and salt, mix well and cook for two minutes.

-Taste and adjust salt.
-Sprinkle with coriander leaves and serve immediately with lemon wedges
+- Taste and adjust salt.
+Sprinkle with coriander leaves and serve immediately with the lemon wedges